 Produce Depot is committed to providing training in the requirements of Ontario’s accessibility laws and the Ontario Human Rights Code as it applies to people

-- OADA training provided to all employees.
+- AODA training provided to all employees.
 This training will provide awareness about the Accessibility for Ontarians with Disabilities Act and the Produce Depot accessibility plan.

 Here is a summary of the accessibility initiatives that Produce Depot has completed to ensure accessibility to persons with disabilities

-- All staff trained before first shift about the OADA and how Produce Depot will provide this service
+- All staff trained before first shift about the AODA and how Produce Depot will provide this service

 - Ensuring all entrances and exits are accessible for persons with disabilities

 - Health & Safety Evacuation Plan encompasses needs of persons with disabilities in case of an emergency